Disability Self-Identification FAQ

 You will be asked to log in with your NetID, but your information will remain confidential and will only be used to:

-No. Your participation in the survey is voluntary.
-However, we hope you will participate as it helps Cornell understand and better serve our diverse populations, including individuals with disabilities.
+No. Your submission of the form is voluntary.
+We hope you will participate as it helps Cornell understand and better serve our diverse populations, including individuals with disabilities.

-What if I responded to the survey the last time it was administered?
+What if I responded to the form the last time it was administered?

 Who has access to my information?

-The information you share on the survey is confidential.
-Your response will be added to your personal information in Workday, but access to the data is restricted to individuals within Human Resources and will be used only to fulfill Cornell’s federal compliance obligations.
-Identifiable information will not be shared with supervisors, managers, or other individuals, nor will it be accessible to them through Workday.
+The information you share on the form is confidential.
+Your response will be added to your personal information in Workday, but access to the data is restricted to a select few individuals within Human Resources, and will be used only in aggregate, to fulfill Cornell’s federal compliance obligations.
+Your data will not be shared with supervisors, managers, or other individuals, nor will it be accessible to them through Workday.

 Can I change my information in Workday?